 Enhancing Product Value through the Stable Supply of High-Quality Pharmaceuticals

-To ensure stable supply of high-quality pharmaceuticals, ONO faithfully practices scientific evidence-based manufacturing with a strong sense of responsibility and ethics while maintaining close collaboration with all departments involved in manufacturing.
-We are also working to strengthen our manufacturing systems and capabilities in terms of both hardware and software for more stable supply of pharmaceuticals.
+To ensure stable supply of high-quality pharmaceuticals, all of ONO’s departments involved in manufacturing faithfully carry out scientific evidence-based manufacturing with a strong sense of responsibility and ethics.
+We are also working to strengthen our systems in terms of both production activity-related hardware and software in order to provide a stable supply of pharmaceuticals.

 Initiatives to Ensure the Stable Supply of High-Quality Pharmaceuticals

-As a company in the life sciences industry, to maintain a stable supply of products it is essential for us to continually improve productivity.
+As a company in the life sciences industry, it is essential for us to continuously improve productivity in order to maintain a stable supply of products.

 We manufacture products while performing quality checks at every step of the manufacturing process.
-For raw materials used in our production, we assess the risks that raw materials may pose to product quality.
-For raw materials with high quality risks, we select suppliers through a rigorous screening process.
-We evaluate potential suppliers carefully and select only companies with the capability to produce raw materials that meet our stringent quality requirements as certified suppliers.
-Certified suppliers are re-evaluated at an interval of two to five years according to the level of quality risk and are re-certified if deemed to meet our criteria.
-Upon receiving raw materials from the suppliers, we perform acceptance tests in-house for every lot, and raw materials are used in manufacture only after they are confirmed to meet the prescribed quality standards.
-We also perform risk assessment and appropriately manage raw materials and labeling/packaging materials used in manufacturing to prevent mix-ups.
+For raw materials used in our production, we assess the risks that raw materials may pose to product quality (quality risks).
+For suppliers of raw materials with high quality risks, we conduct prior research and only select companies who are able to produce raw materials that meet our stringent quality requirements as certified suppliers.
+We re-evaluate our certified suppliers at two- to five-year intervals according to the level of quality risk, and those companies are re-certified if deemed to meet our criteria.
+Upon receiving raw materials from our selected suppliers, we perform in-house acceptance tests for every lot, and raw materials are used in manufacture only after they are confirmed to meet the prescribed quality standards.
+We also perform risk assessments and appropriately manage raw materials and labeling/packaging materials used in manufacturing to prevent mix-ups and other errors.

 At ONO, all products are manufactured in compliance with the prescribed procedures while checking quality at each stage of the manufacturing process according to the level of quality risk.
 For example, for quality testing conducted during the tablet manufacturing process, the methods and frequency of assessing the quality risks (weight, hardness, thickness, appearance, etc.) that lead directly to the tablet’s efficacy and safety are defined and documented for each item to ensure proper quality management throughout the manufacturing process.

-Also, prior to beginning regular production, we conduct process validation to ensure that our manufacturing processes are capable of consistently producing pharmaceuticals of the same quality, even if the process is repeated tens of thousands of times, and we define manufacturing procedures based on the results of the validation.
+Also, prior to beginning regular production, we conduct process validation to ensure that our manufacturing processes are capable of consistently producing pharmaceuticals of the same quality, even if the process is repeated, and we define manufacturing procedures based on the results of the validation.
 We periodically inspect the facilities used for production to ensure that performance is maintained.
 All members involved in production receive training regarding manufacturing, including the prescribed procedures, and only those who understand the procedures are allowed to be engaged in manufacturing operations.

 The duties of the Quality Assurance (QA) department include examination of the records related to manufacturing and testing, change and deviation management, document management, including establishment and revision of procedure manuals, and confirmation of training implementation status.
 In selecting contract manufacturing organizations (CMOs), we carry out quality audits on CMO candidates to confirm that they can manufacture pharmaceuticals that meet our quality standards, and we also evaluate their quality systems as well as manufacturing control and quality control systems.
 Only those that pass our audits are certified as our CMOs.